The skills you need to showcase in your DHL industrial year applications

 - See the TARGETjobs' article on how to impress on your online applications for internships and placements for more ideas on how to present your experience.

-Your answer to the DHL application form question ‘Why would you be suitable for the role you have applied for?
-(4096 characters/200 words)’ is also a good chance to sell your skills to DHL recruiters.
-While part of your answer should include a desire to work for DHL, you should also talk about how you have the skills to perform the job well and to benefit from the training.
+Your answer to the DHL application form question ‘What skills and attributes do you have that would make you a successful Supply Chain & Logistics Graduate?
+(150 words max)’ is also your chance to sell your skills to DHL recruiters.
 As you have a tight word count, it might be best to focus on one or two examples that show how you’ve taken on responsibility and demonstrated further useful skills.
 You need to provide details of what you did.
 Use the STAR technique to ensure you give the required detail: explain the Situation, the Tasks you needed to complete, the Actions you took and the Results (or outcomes).